berthubert/audience-minutes/README.md

 them.
 You can count raw hits but especially if you aren't drawing a lot of traffic, many of these hits are actually bots and crawlers.

-In addition, that the page got loaded doesn't tell you of the visitor actually read your work.
+In addition, that the page got loaded doesn't tell you if the visitor actually read your work.

 Some time ago I was involved with a Dutch newspaper article, and they could